kblaszczak-intel/openvino/docs/IE_DG/supported_plugins/AUTO.md

 first-inference latency - **173.13 ms + 13.20 ms**

+!
+The realtime performance will be becomming close to best suited device after running for longer time.

 ## Using the Auto-Device Plugin

 Inference with Auto-Device is configured similarly to other plugins: first you configure devices, then load a network to the Auto-device plugin, and finally, execute inference.